-The contents of this Handbook can be easily navigated by using the bookmarks to the left.
+The contents of this Handbook can be easily navigated by using the bookmarks.
 Alternatively, you can click on the relevant Section or Appendix below, all of which are hyperlinked.
-You can return to the contents page at any time, by clicking on the bottom right hand corner of any page.
 If you are viewing this document on a mobile device you may lose some of these functions, unless you have an Adobe App installed.